Drinking Buddies: Production

 I wanted to do something about Craft Beer [independent breweries] and set in the Craft Beer world but also I was inspired by Bob & Carol & Ted & Alice, a Paul Mazursky movie.
 Just to tell a complicated adult [story] that was funny, that managed to remain funny even though it was getting into serious, interesting things.

 The dialogue was improvised.
 Instead of a script, the actors received outlines which covered the major plot points and were told each day what had to happen in that day's scenes.
 Relying heavily on improvisation is a key feature of the Mumblecore film movement.
 He said, "knowing that the structure was already pretty heavily in place, it was about letting the actors own their characters, and have a big say in the clothes that they wore, and in the interactions that they have with each other."
 He added: "The improv was used to mainly make the middle of the movie more complicated, and less predictable than a typical romantic comedy would be."
 Swanberg also stated "They need to be listening to each other and reacting honestly and I need to be paying really close attention because there’s not a script to fall back on.
 The goal of doing it that way is to keep everybody engaged and create situations that feel fun and natural".

 Filming took place in Chicago, Illinois in July 2012.
 The film was shot in an actual brewery, called Revolution, where one of the female brewers named Kate was the basis for Wilde's character.
 The actors actually drank real beer during the filming and even did real work for the brewing company.
 Wilde would later comment that the cast was "hammered the entire movie."

 The film concludes with an open ending with Swanberg stating "it's hard for me, knowing how uncertain the world is, to put a certain, definite ending on a movie.
 I feel like I'm hopefully hinting that there's a resolution without it being cemented down, or hammering you over the head with it."

 Drinking Buddies has music supervised by Chris Swanson, Grant Manship and Kathleen Cook of Jagjaguwar.
 The soundtrack features Jag artists Foxygen and Richard Youngs, The Amazing and Richard Swift, as well as Plants & Animals, Here We Go Magic, Phèdre, and other additional artists.

-Olivia Wilde said getting nude for this movie was all her idea.
-There was no script for the film, only Swanberg as its captain, and Wilde told her director she wanted to skinny dip because "it felt so incredibly organic to that moment."